KMWA: Air 1 (2021–present)

 On December 1, 2020, Go Media announced that they would sell KQGO and KZGO (the former KNOF) to the Educational Media Foundation for $2.45 million.
 With the announcement of the sale, the stations immediately dismissed all on-air staff and shifted to a jockless presentation, which it continued with until the sale officially closed.
 However, this would cause some problems with operation during said time; by the start of 2021, the station's online stream would abruptly stop operation and never start back up again, and there would be long stretches of only music, with little to no liners or identification, and some songs occasionally being played again after the first playing ended.
 The FCC officially approved the sale on March 26, 2021, and was consummated on April 12.
-At 9:06 a.m. on April 13, after playing "Trouble's Coming" by Royal Blood, then the first seconds of "All About You" by The Knocks and Foster The People, the signal was abruptly cut off and the station temporarily went silent; around 11 a.m. that day, the station returned to the air and flipped to the contemporary worship music network Air 1 under the new callsign KMWA.
+At 9:06 a.m. on April 13, after playing "Trouble's Coming" by Royal Blood, then the first seconds of "All About You" by The Knocks and Foster The People, the signal was abruptly cut off and the station temporarily went silent, as EMF took operational control.
+At around 11 a.m. that day, EMF put the station back on the air and flipped the station to the contemporary worship music network Air 1 under the new callsign KMWA.
+This left the Twin Cities market with no alternative rock station, with Adult Album Alternative station KCMP, Hot AC/Adult Alternative station KTCZ-FM, and the relaunched KQRS-FM being the only stations closer to the alternative rock format.